mvysny/mvysny.github.io/_posts/2024-3-13-ubuntu-in-parallels.md

 When auto-installing, Parallels will create two partitions using the GPT partitioning table: 1GB efi and 64GB ext4.
 I'd argue ext4 is better for VM disks since btrfs uses COW and would balloon the VM disk size much more than ext4.
+Therefore let's use ext4.
 It will also create a 3G swapfile, you can resize it later.

 Name the machine after its expected usage, e.g. `mavi-macbook-vm-experiments`.